Guidelines for Preregistration

-If you are a senior scheduled to graduate at the end of Fall 2017, please check degree navigator to see if you are on track to graduate.
+If you are a senior scheduled to graduate in May 2018 or October 2018, please check degree navigator to see if you are on track to graduate.
 Check with Psych Advising if there is any doubt about your status.
 Here are 5 pitfalls that snare seniors: 1.
 Overall GPA in courses counting for the major/minor must be 2.0.
 2. A maximum of 2 lower level courses (numbered below 300) can be used for the psych elective requirement.
-3. The psych major math requirement is 640:103 or above (or an equivalent transfer course).
+3. Under the old psych major, the math requirement is 640:103 or above (or an equivalent transfer course); there is no math course requirement under the new psych major.
 4. Grades in 101, 200 (or equivalent), and lecture/lab must be C or above.
-5. A maximum of 3 credits of non-classroom courses can be applied to the major/minor elective requirement.
+5. Under the old major a maximum of 3 credits of non-classroom courses can be applied to the major/minor elective requirement; under the new major the maximum is 6 credits.
 Non-classroom courses include all fieldwork and research in psych courses (380/381, 382/383, 388/389, 391/392, 493, 495/496).

-The following changes to the major requirements go into effect for Fall 2017: 1.
+The following changes to the major requirements went into effect for Fall 2017: 1.
 The major can be declared after taking Quant Methods (or equivalent).
-Although the lab is still required for completion of the major, it will no longer be required for declaration.
-2. The college level math requirement (640:103 or higher) has been dropped and replaced with a 6th elective, so the total number of psych elective credits increases from 15 to 18.
-3. The number of credits of non-classroom courses that can be used for the major will increase from 3 to 6.
+Although the lab is still required for completion of the major, it is no longer required for declaration.
+2. The college level math requirement (640:103 or higher) has been dropped and replaced with a 6th elective, so the total number of psych elective credits has increased from 15 to 18.
+3. The number of credits of non-classroom courses that can be used for the major has increased from 3 to 6.

-See Psych Advising for psych questons: SAS advising for SAS core questions...
+See Psych Advising for psych questions; SAS advising for SAS core questions...